WCKY (AM): History

 WCKY received its initial authorization on February 14, 1929, for 5,000 watts on 1480 kHz, licensed to Covington, Kentucky–across the Ohio River from Cincinnati.
 The original owner was L. B. Wilson, a prominent local banker and theater owner.
 WCKY was added as a fourth station operating on a timesharing basis with three existing Chicago-area stations: WJAZ, WSOA and WORD.
 Moreover, the Federal Radio Commission (FRC) grant specified that WCKY would be assigned 4/7ths of the available broadcasting hours, and "was to have first choice of the broadcasting time".

 After a series of successful test transmissions, WCKY made its debut broadcast on the evening of September 16, 1929.
-Under the timesharing agreement, the station's regular schedule was from 8:00 to 10:00 a.m., 2:00 to 4:00 p.m., and 7:45 to 11:15 p.m. daily.
+Under the timesharing agreement, the station's regular schedule was from 8 to 10 am, 2 to 4 pm, and 7:45 to 11:15 pm daily.
 In early 1930, WCKY and its timesharing partners were reassigned from 1480 kHz to 1490 kHz.
 WSOA later changed its call letters to WCHI, and was subsequently deleted on October 31, 1930, after which its former timeshare partner, WORD, changed its own call sign to WCHI.

 Unsatisfied with its somewhat limited schedule, WCKY petitioned the FRC to delete the two remaining Chicago-area stations, and give it unlimited use of its frequency.
 An FRC examiner recommended that this request be denied, however a review by the full commission ruled on October 30, 1931 in favor of WCKY, and ordered both WJAZ and WCHI deleted.
 WJAZ was deleted on November 23, 1931, however WCHI appealed the ruling, arguing that not only should it be allowed to remain on the air, but it, rather than WCKY, should have been assigned the hours previously used by WJAZ.
 The appeal was unsuccessful, and WCHI was formally deleted on May 7, 1932.

 Although WCKY was licensed to Covington, for all intents and purposes it has always been a Cincinnati station.
 The fact it was licensed in Kentucky helped with its 1935 Federal Communications Commission (FCC) request, granted two years later, to increase power from the original 5,000 watts to 10,000 watts, which was followed in 1938 by permission to operate with a full 50,000 watts.
 This was done even though Cincinnati already had a 50,000 watt station, WLW, of its own.
 WCKY gradually moved its studios to Cincinnati, though it nominally remained licensed to Covington until 1939.
+On March 29, 1941, under the provisions of the North American Regional Broadcasting Agreement, WCKY moved to 1530 kHz, which has remained the station's assignment ever since.